An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Test cases

 where $a = qA/mc$ is the normalised vector potential.
 Assuming the particle is at rest when $a=0$, one finds that

 and the maximum energy gained by the particle is given by \cite{Arefiev:2015}

 where $a_0$ is the peak amplitude of the wave.

-Integrations of the particle motion were performed for $a_0 = 10$.
+Integrations of the particle motion were performed for $a_0 = 10, 100, 1000$, and $10000$.
 The particle is initialized at rest when $a=0$.
-The particle trajectory is integrated over a time period of $200T_0$.
-Convergence tests were performed by varying the time step from $\Delta t = 10^{-4}T_0$ to $0.3T_0$.
-Figure \ref{fig:planewave_scandt} shows plots of the errors
+The particle trajectory is integrated over a time period of $200T_0$, exept for the run with $a_0 = 100$ where it is integrated over $2\times10^{4} T_0$.
+For the run with $a_0 = 10$, convergence tests were performed by varying the time step from $\Delta t = 10^{-4}T_0$ to $0.3T_0$.
+Three errors are evaluated,

-where $\gamma_{\mathrm{max}}$ is the maximum Lorentz factor of the particle.
-Values of $\mathcal{E}^{\mathrm{Wave}}_{L}$ are within machine accuracy for PL, LiLF, GH, GH2, and IMP and are not shown.
+where $\gamma_{\mathrm{max}}$ is the maximum Lorentz factor of the particle, and $a$ in the expression for $\mathcal{E}^{\mathrm{Wave}}_{\gamma}$ is evaluated at the particle position.
+Figure \ref{fig:planewave_scandt} shows plots for $a_0 = 10$ of the errors $\mathcal{E}^{\mathrm{Wave}}_{L}$ and $\mathcal{E}^{\mathrm{Wave}}_{E}$ for different time steps.
+Values of $\mathcal{E}^{\mathrm{Wave}}_{L}$ are within machine accuracy for PL, LiLF, GH, GH2, ZZ, and IMP and are not shown.
 All type I schemes show similar results and a second order convergence of the error.
-ZZ performs poorly and only a first order convergence can be observed, and only for time steps below $10^{-3}$.
-From this one could conclude that the the type II schemes PL, LiLF, GH, GH2 which employ the exact solution in proper time are superior for the plane-wave scenario.
-However, when looking at the error in maximum particle energy, the roles are reversed.
-GH and GH2 produce indistinguishable results with a roughly first order convergence and results similar to ZZ for small time steps.
-PL initially appears to fall off at second order but then also transitions to first order for the smallest time steps.
-The poor performance of the type II schemes can again be attributed to the fact that these schemes revert to first order due to temporal alignment issues when evaluating the proper time step $\Delta \tau$, as explained in section \ref{sec:hg_test}.
+From this one could conclude that the the type II schemes which employ the exact solution in proper time are superior for the plane-wave scenario.
+However, when looking at the error in maximum particle energy, the roles are partially reversed.
+GH and GH2 produce indistinguishable results with a roughly first order convergence.
+PL also exhibits first order convergence, albeit with a substantially smaller coefficient.
+The poor performance of these type II schemes can again be attributed to the fact that these schemes revert to first order due to temporal alignment issues when evaluating the proper time step $\Delta \tau$, as explained in section \ref{sec:hg_test}.
 Gordon \& Hafizi \cite{Gordon:2021} show that the GH scheme is exact up to machine precision when evaluated in the proper time of the particle.
 This holds, by extension, also for the PL scheme which only differs from GH in the way the proper time step is related to the simulation frame time step.
 Thus, these type II schemes can be useful integration schemes in cases where no time step restrictions apply.
-Only LiLF shows a fall-off similar to the type I schemes.
-The reason why LiLF performs better in this test than other type II schemes is not immediately obvious.
-In contrast, the energy error produced by IMP is almost two orders of magnitude lower than the remaining schemes.
+In contrast, the energy error produced by ZZ is almost two orders of magnitude lower than those of the type I schemes, comparable to the IMP scheme.
+LiLF has errors comparable to the type I schemes for large time steps but drops another two orders of magnitude below ZZ for small time steps.